Skip to Content

 What Does “Statute of Limitations” Mean?

-For example, California’s statute of limitations state that in regards to property damage a person has three years to file a lawsuit from the date the damage occurred.
-For personal injury, California allotted two years to file a claim unless the injury was not discovered right away.
-In that case, the statute of limitations is one year from the date the injury was discovered.
+For example, California’s statute of limitations states that regarding property damage, a person has three years from the date the damage occurred to file a lawsuit.
+California allotted two years for personal injury to file a claim unless the injury was discovered immediately.
+In that case, the statute of limitations is one year from the injury’s discovery date.

 When to Hire an Attorney After a Car Accident